mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 Copy the custom bad referrers blacklist file into your /etc/nginx/bots.d folder

-`cd /etc/nginx/bots.d`

 - copy the custom-bad-referrers.conf file from the repository

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/custom-bad-referrers.conf -O custom-bad-referrers.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/custom-bad-referrers.conf -O /etc/nginx/bots.d/custom-bad-referrers.conf`

 Use nano, vim or any other text editor to edit (if needed) custom-bad-referrers.conf to include your own custom list of bad referrer domains that are not included in the blocker.
 When pulling any future updates now your custom referrers list will not be overwritten.